cheerful/freckle-apidocs/content/oauth.md

 <%= headers 204 %>

-## Check an Authorization
+# OAuth Application API

-This method allows you to confirm a token's validity.
-In order to use this method, you must use Basic Authentication as follows:
+These methods are provided to allow your application to confirm a token's validity and revoke tokens as necessary.
+They are only accessible by using Basic Authentication as follows:

 Username
 : Your application's `client_id`

 Password
 : Your application's `client_secret`

+## Check an Authorization

+This method allows you to confirm a token's validity.
+The owner must use Basic Authentication when calling this method, where the username is the `client_id` of the application and the password is its `client_secret`

 ~~~
 GET /applications/:client_id/tokens/:access_token